 Where there have been major currency movements or where currencies are perceived to be over or undervalued, Platinum Asset Management may look for investments whose operating environment has been distorted by the lower currency as part of the search for undervalued stocks.
+There may be even opportunities to invest in stocks impacted by a lower currency (for example, export-oriented stocks).

-(c) Market Risk CONTINUED
+(c) Market Risk (continued)

-(i) Foreign Exchange Risk CONTINUED
+(i) Foreign Exchange Risk (continued)